 This brings me to some water safety tips for beaches:

-- Life-jackets- You may not know, but a kayak is considered a form of a boat and you must wear a life-jacket while using.
-Kayaking through the surf is a lot of fun and sometimes dangerous, so wear a life-jackets.
-Our kids wear their life-jackets as they paddle out into the surf with us and then they like to jump off the kayak when we get close to shore.
+• Life-jackets- You may not know, but a kayak is considered a form of a boat and you must wear a life jacket while using one.
+Kayaking through the surf is a lot of fun and sometimes dangerous, so wear life jackets.
+Our kids wear their life jackets as they paddle out into the surf with us and then they like to jump off the kayak when we get close to shore.

 Don’t let fear keep you from getting in the water at the beach this year.
 There’s nothing better than cool, saltwater-especially during allergy season.
 There are a ton of fun things to do at the beach.
 Have a great time and be water safe!